SemEval-2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization: Participating Systems and Results

 \section{Participating Systems and Results}

 POLAR was the most popular SemEval competition on Codabench in 2026.
 Our three subtasks rank 1st, 3rd, and 7th in popularity among the 18 subtasks across the 12 shared tasks in SemEval 2026\footnote{\url{https://www.codabench.org/competitions/public}}.
 Our shared task attracted over 1,000 participants from 28 countries and regions worldwide, as illustrated in Figure~\ref{fig:participants_map}.
-Specifically, POLAR attracted 532 participants in Subtask~1, 344 in Subtask~2, and 185 participants in Subtask~3 (see Table~\ref{tab:task_participants_stats}).
+Specifically, POLAR attracted 533 participants in Subtask~1, 344 in Subtask~2, and 185 participants in Subtask~3 (see Table~\ref{tab:task_participants_stats}).
 In the development phase, more than 5.7K submissions were made to Subtask~1, more than 2.5K to Subtask~2, and over 1k to Subtask~3.
 In the test phase, 267 submissions were made to Subtask~1, 161 for Subtask~2, and 120 for Subtask~3.
-The official results included 123 submissions for all subtasks combined from 67 teams (73 system description papers).
-Overall, 43\% of teams participated in only one subtasks, 16\% in two subtasks, and 41\% in all three subtasks.
+The official results included 67 teams and 69 system description papers; one team submitted three papers, one for each subtask.
+Overall, 43\% of teams participated in only one subtask, 16\% in two subtasks, and 41\% in all three subtasks.
 Participants generally preferred to submit systems for all languages rather than a subset of languages.
 Specifically, 41\% of teams in subtask~1 submitted predictions for all languages, compared to 56\% and 63\% in subtask~2 and subtask~3.

 We report results only for teams that submitted a system description paper.
 Table~\ref{tab:medal_by_task} summarizes the distribution of top-3 placements across subtasks.
 Table~\ref{tab:subtask1} presents the results for Subtask 1, which had 79 participating teams.
 Table~\ref{tab:subtask2} shows the results for Subtask 2, with 47 participating teams, while Table~\ref{tab:subtask3} reports the results for Subtask 3, which had 30 participating teams.